apexinnova/apexinnova.github.io/index.md

 # Services
 services:
   heading: "Our Services"
-  text: "Leading the Way in Business Process Automation, Data Analytics, and App Development."
+  text: "Leading the Way in Business Process Automation, Data Analytics, and App Development.
+Partner with ApexInnova Consulting to harness the power of technology in driving your business forward."

 # About
 about: